suguru/cql-client/README.md

 Node.js driver for cassandra.
 The driver uses Cassandra Binary Protocol v2.

-*NOTICE* This module is NOT ready for production use.
+**NOTICE** This module is *NOT* ready for production use yet.

 Features
 ----------

-- CQL binary protocol
+- CQL binary protocol v2
+- Auto detection for cluster peers
-- Auto reconnect failed connection
+- Auto reconnecting connections
+- Listening events from cassandra
+- Paging large result set

 Quick start
 ----------